IdentityServer/IdentityServer4/docs/quickstarts/1_client_credentials.rst

     md src
     cd src

-    dotnet new is4empty -n IdentityServer -o .
+    dotnet new is4empty -n IdentityServer

 This will create the following files: